-If you're a photographer in need of serious zoom range but don't want to spend a fortune on a mirrorless or DSLR camera and a compatible telephoto lens, a bridge camera can be a good solution.
-While their smaller sensors don't offer the same level of image quality as most APS-C and full-frame cameras, they combine the simple usability of a compact point-and-shoot with unparalleled zoom range, making them a good fit for casual wildlife and sports photography or astrophotography.
+Generally speaking, the best camera with a zoom lens will be an interchangeable lens model paired with a compatible telephoto lens, but going that route can also be costly.
+If you aren't a pro but still want a lot of zoom range in a convenient all-in-one package, a bridge camera (so-called because they're meant to "bridge" the gap between point-and-shoots and DSLRs) can be a good solution.
+While their smaller sensors don't offer the same image quality as crop sensor and full-frame cameras, they combine the simple usability of point-and-shoot cameras with unparalleled zoom range, making them a good fit for casual wildlife and sports photography or family and travel photos.

-Our recommendations above are what we think are currently the best cameras with a zoom lens for most people to buy according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best cameras with zoom lenses built in.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you would like to choose for yourself, here's the list of all our reviews for bridge cameras.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.